prominence-eosc/examples/README.md

 Note that the B2DROP `app-username` and `app-password` need to be set in the JSON file.
 An application username and password can be generated on the B2DROP website.

+## OSPRay
+### ospray-streamlines-demo.ipynb
+This is the NASA Streamlines demo from http://www.ospray.org/demos.html.
+PROMINENCE is used to do an offline render.

+Here we access PROMINENCE entirely from a Juypter notebook.
+The example notebook was created on Google Colab but any other Jupyter platform can be used.

 ## LAMMPS
 ### lammps-bench-single
 This runs sequentially the 5 benchmark problems described here: https://github.com/lammps/lammps/tree/master/bench.
 These are the serial one processor runs.